RASPBERRY • MANDARIN ORANGE • DARK CHOCOLATE

 Tasting Notes: Peach, Raspberry, Sweet, Juicy, Dark Chocolate, Almond

-This is the first year visiting and purchasing from Myin Dwin Village.
+This is the third year visiting and purchasing from Myin Dwin Village.

 This community of farmers works and lives on top of virgin soils.